 The learnings from the platform strategies of Chinese internet companies should surely be:

-Customer access means power and allows for control.
-Companies can take further steps in enhancing their monetization of customer access via “selling” traffic.
+- Customer access means power and allows for control.
+Companies can take further steps in enhancing their monetization of customer access via allocating traffic.

-Despite potential data privacy concerns, customers appreciate end-to-end journeys for better customer experience.
-That said, Western internet companies should seek to vertically integrate in order to allow for those integrated journeys, allowing certain unprofitable offerings for a better overall experience.
+- Despite potential data privacy concerns, customers appreciate end-to-end journeys for better customer experience.
+As a result, Western internet companies should seek to vertically integrate in order to allow for those integrated journeys, allowing certain unprofitable offerings for a better overall experience.